Amazon sellers taxes: A beginner’s guide to FBA sales tax

 5. Open the report in Excel and look for the column labeled “Location.”

-How to file taxes as an Amazon seller in 3 steps
+How to file Amazon seller taxes in 3 steps

-You’ll need a sales tax permit to start collecting sales tax on Amazon.
+You’ll need a sales tax permit to start collecting Amazon business FBA tax.
 After, you can set up sales tax collection through your Seller Central account.

 Here’s how: